traefik/traefik/docs/content/getting-started/faq.md

 ```

 When using a YAML file,
-one easy way to check if the static configuration is well-formed is to validate it with the JSON Schema [available here](https://json.schemastore.org/traefik-v2.json).
+one easy way to check if the static configuration is well-formed is to validate it with the [JSON Schema of the static configuration](https://json.schemastore.org/traefik-v2.json).

 ## Why some resources (routers, middlewares, services...) are not created/applied?